christopherbate/variational-autoencoders/Readme.md

 in the paper.
 This speeds up the training and is actually simpler than what the code originally had.
 4. Added weight checkpoints, metrics, Tensorboard functionality that allows you to visualize conv layers, generative samples, and so on.

+Currently there are issues getting the initial profiling and graph data to show up in Tensorboard.
+Eliminating the custom training of the model may help with that.

 # Setup